 (character or NULL) Optional stratification variable.
 Passed to

-survival::strata()in the Cox formula.- conf_level
+survival::strata()in the Cox formula.- test

 (numeric) Confidence level for hazard ratio intervals.
 Default: